denda0duong/image-csv-chatbot/README.md

 4. **Get AI-powered analysis** with streaming responses
 5. **CSV persists** during your session until you clear or upload new file

+#### Plot Generation & Visualization
+1. **Request plots naturally** in your conversation
+   - With CSV: "Create a histogram of the age column"
+   - With CSV: "Plot a scatter chart showing price vs quantity"
+   - Standalone: "Plot a line graph showing sales from January to June: 100, 120, 150, 180, 200, 220"
+   - Standalone: "Create a pie chart for: Apples 30%, Oranges 25%, Bananas 45%"
+2. **AI generates code** using Gemini Code Execution API
+   - Executes real Python code with matplotlib
+   - Creates authentic, high-quality plots
+3. **Plots appear in chat** automatically
+   - Displayed inline with AI's explanation
+   - Saved in chat history for reference
+4. **Supported plot types**:
+   - 📊 Histograms
+   - 📈 Line graphs
+   - 📉 Scatter plots
+   - 📊 Bar charts
+   - 🥧 Pie charts
+   - 🔥 Heatmaps
+   - And more!

 #### Performance Monitoring
 - **Built-in diagnostics**: Run `python test_performance_diagnosis.py quick` to test baseline performance
 - **Detailed timing logs**: Check `logs/chatbot_*.log` for performance metrics